-- A guarantee was issued by the Bank to a customer and subsequently called up by the latter.
-The Bank is defending the claim for payment under the guarantee and believes that no payment in this regard will be required. - An action was filed by the minority shareholders in a subsidiary company against the Bank and the subsidiary's directors appointed by the Bank for alleged mismanagement of the company.
-The Bank is defending the claim and believes no payment will be required. - An action was filed by the Bank to claim an amount held in an escrow account and the counter party alleges that the Bank is not entitled to this amount.
+- A guarantee was issued by the Bank to a third party and subsequently called up by the latter.
+The Bank has paid the guarantee amount and is bringing an action to recover the amount paid because it believes the third party wrongfully called for payment under the guarantee. - An action was filed by the Bank against a defaulting customer for monies owed to the Bank under a facility.
+The Bank won the action against the customer and is seeking to enforce the judgment in the customer's home country.
+In response to the Bank's action, the customer has filed a frivolous claim against the Bank.
+The Bank is seeking to dismiss this claim and believes no payment will be required. - An action was filed by the Bank to claim an amount held in an escrow account and the counter party alleges that the Bank is not entitled to this amount.
 The Bank is defending this claim and believes that the amount held in the escrow account should be released to the Bank.